ruby-rice/rice/doc/tutorial.rst

     ..
   end

-For more information about exceptions please refer to the :ref:`Exceptions` section.
+3 information refer to the :ref:`Exceptions` section.